-Framework 2.0 guides future campus capacity in the long term, and identifies solutions to near-term campus challenges related to growth, facilities conditions, and programmatic needs.
+This campus master plan guides future campus capacity in the long term, and identifies solutions to near-term campus challenges related to growth, facilities conditions, and programmatic needs.

 The long-range vision calls for ecologically sensitive education facilities for executives and students.

-The plan created a transformative framework for growth, including doubling campus square footage while becoming more green and pedestrian-friendly.
+The plan creates a transformative framework for growth, including doubling campus square footage while becoming more green and pedestrian-friendly.

 Drivers of the 20-year campus master plan include academic discovery, meaningful connections with the community, and incorporating natural elements into the campus aesthetic.